 SWALLOWTAIL NOMENCLATURE, DISTRIBUTION AND CONSERVATION STATUS

-This annotated list of the swallowtail butterflies of the world will, when it is completed, follow the taxonomy of the Catalogue of Life and one of its constituents the Global Biodiversity Information System (GLOBIS), which was last revised in 2012.
+Eventually there will follow an annotated list of the swallowtail butterflies of the world, which is still very much a work in progress!
+Our thinking is to follow the taxonomy of the Catalogue of Life and one of its constituents the Global Biodiversity Information System (GLOBIS), which was last revised in 2012.
 Valuable additional information on the Papilionidae may be found here.

 The Catalogue of Life is the most comprehensive and authoritative global index of species currently available.
 It consists of a single integrated species checklist and taxonomic hierarchy.
 The Catalogue holds essential information on the names, relationships, and distributions of over 1.6 million species.
 This figure continues to rise as information is compiled from diverse sources around the world.